 Moderate drinking is defined as two drinks per day for men, and one drink per day for women.
 People who are recovering from alcohol addiction, who are pregnant or might be pregnant, who have certain medical conditions, who are taking OTC or prescription medications that interact with alcohol, or who are planning to drive or participate in activities that require alertness, coordination, and skill, are advised to not drink at all.

 Alcoholism statistics show that general drinking in the U.S. increased by 11% from 2002 to 2013, and high risk or binge drinking rose by nearly 30% overall.
 This increase was most dramatic among older adults, who experienced a 65% increase, and women, who experienced a 58% increase.

-The United States also experienced dramatic increases in rates of alcoholism and alcohol dependence between 2002 and 2013, rising by almost 50% overall, with women, minorities, older adults, and the poor showing the highest increase.
-Rates of alcoholism and alcohol dependence increased by 83.7% among women, by 92.8% among African-Americans, and by 65.9% among people earning less than $20,000 a year.
+The U.S. also experienced dramatic increases in rates of alcohol abuse and alcohol dependence between 2002 and 2013, rising by almost 50% overall.
+Women, minorities, older adults, and the poor showed the highest increase in alcohol dependence and addiction.
+Rates of alcoholism and alcohol dependence increased by 83.7% among women, 92.8% among African-Americans, and by 65.9% among people earning less than $20,000 a year.
 Alcohol dependence more than doubled among older adults—a group that runs a much higher risk of disease, injury, and death from excessive drinking.

-The increase in drinking in the female population is probably due to changing attitudes towards women and alcohol, but could also be due to stress.
+The increase in drinking among the female population may be due to changing attitudes towards women and alcohol, but could also be due to stress.
 There are still more male alcoholics than female, but the gender gap is rapidly narrowing.
-The fact that rates of problem drinking increased more among minorities is probably due to the growing disparities of wealth, employment, housing, health, and education that they face, which can lead to additional stress, depression, anxiety, and coping behaviors.
+The fact that rates of problem drinking increased more among minorities may be due to the growing disparities of wealth, employment, housing, health, and education that these individuals face, which can lead to additional stress, depression, anxiety, and coping behaviors.

 How can we reduce alcohol consumption as a society?